 Over the measurement period, in total 2720 lying bouts were detected with the IceQube sensors.
 From these, 97 bouts were shorter than 10 minutes.
 Per cow, an average number of 90.6±24.4 lying bouts per cow were included, with an average duration of 85.3±19.8 minutes per bout across cows.
 Cows had on average 8.2±1.8 lying bouts per day (range: 4.5 to 11.3) and spent 8.23 hours lying down in total.
-The within-bout level and standard deviation of the z time series, and the standard deviation of the CD across lying and non-lying bouts are given in table 2.
+The within-bout level and standard deviation of the z time series, and the standard deviation of the CD across lying and non-lying bouts are given in Table 2.
 From this, it is clear that statistical properties of the chosen time series differ across lying and non-lying behaviour, which is the basis of our analysis.

+Table 2 – Distributional properties of the (z)-position and centre distance (CD) time series across lying bouts and non-lying bouts as measured by the accelerometers (i.e. gold standard)